Chris Unitt Rotating Header Image

-My standard changes to a free Wordpress.com blog
+My standard changes to a free WordPress.com blog

 Every time I set up a new wordpress.com blog I make the same changes before I even start thinking about writing a post.
 The following is really just a crib sheet for myself, but someone may find it useful.